 It’s true cooking a pot roast in a pot is just better!

 I was super excited when Canadian beef asked me to share my love of cooking a pot roast with you all.
 There are a million recipes for cooking a roast, some that are so mouth-watering you can’t help but give them a go and add them to your list for family dinner time.

 There are also many cuts of beef you may not be aware of.
 I know I wasn’t.
-But after reading, I quickly caught up to all various kinds of roasts you can cook and the difference between cooking a pot roast and oven roasting your beef.
+But after reading Beef what’s in a Name, I quickly caught up to all various kinds of roasts you can cook and the difference between cooking a pot roast and oven roasting your beef.